 Financial literacy is an absolute essential and should be a continuous learning right from your school days.
 Unfortunately, that is not the case.
 We are woefully unaware of basic financial concepts and this ignorance can be really harmful - both mentally and physically.
 Here are 5 important things that one should know about personal finance.

-Savings & Investments – The very first thing to know is that savings and investment are two totally different things.
+The very first thing to know is that savings and investment are two totally different things.
 Saving is the money kept aside from your income for short term needs and can be easily accessed whenever required.
 Investment on the other hand, is the part of the saving that is employed for the purpose of growing its value to meet long term financial goals.
 Investment needs a good bit of financial knowledge – taxation, pros and cons of the multitude of investment options, cognizance of one’s risk appetite, well defined financial goals.
 It also requires consistency and discipline and of course the motto is “START EARLY”.
 To know more, read my other blog - Are Savings and Investments the same?

-Financial Goals – Imagine you start your first job.
+Imagine you start your first job.
 It’s just the start of your career so you want to enjoy a bit and not worry of responsibilities.
 Fast forward 10 years later you’re married, and the responsibilities start knocking at your door.
 Now you wonder why you didn’t start investing for the future which you see for yourself – a cozy house, a complete family with kids, their education, etc. This is a common scenario when one does not have well-defined financial goals.
 The goal must be – like any other goal in life – SMART (Specific, Measurable, Achievable, Rational Time bound).
 In the above example, if you had goals while starting your job like “an emergency corpus of Rs.
 1 Lac in a saving account by 12 months after starting my job”, “buying a small car within a budget of Rs.
-8L in the next 3 years”, “a corpus for a flat with a budget of Rs.
-1Cr. in the next 10 years”, you would have specific financial targets in mind and would adjust your expenses, lifestyle, and investment portfolio accordingly
+8L in the next 3 years”, “down payment for a flat with a budget of Rs.
+1Cr. in the next 10 years”, you would have specific financial targets in mind and would adjust your expenses, lifestyle, and investment portfolio accordingly.

 Compounding